 Free-space path loss

-The RF receiver subsystem, shown in light blue, consists of:
+The RF receiver subsystem, shown in the light purple area, consists of:

-An Inport block, which assigns the input waveform to the specified RF carrier.
-To ensure that the RF Blockset model has the same available power as the reference model, the Source type parameter is set to
+An Inport block, which assigns the complex input waveform to the specified RF carrier.
+In this case the variable SF_RF is set to 2.1 GHz.
+To ensure that the RF Blockset model has the same available power referred to a 50 Ohm impedance as the reference model, the Source type parameter is set to Power.

 The reference system, shown in red, consists of:

-A Communications System Toolbox Receiver Thermal Noise block that adds noise to the signal according to the value calculated by the Friis Equation
+A Receiver Thermal Noise block that adds noise to the signal according to the value calculated by the Friis Equation.
+You can find the calculation in the model's pre-load callback function.
+This block also includes the equivalent thermal noise introduced by the antenna.

 Select Simulation > Run.

 Error Rate Calculation blocks compute the BER for the system and reference.
 To observe the BER as it approaches steady state, increase the total simulation time.
-For this example, the steady-state bit error rate is 0.12.
+For this example, the steady-state bit error rate is approximately 1e-4.

 To model noise in the RF Blockset circuit envelope environment: